 Dr Edwin Bacon is Head of the School of Social and Political Sciences.
 He is an expert in comparative politics, with a specialism in Russia.
 This role has involved research in and engagement with parliaments, in the UK and further afield.
 He was employed as a Special Adviser to the Foreign Affairs Select Committee of the House of Commons in relation to its report on the Relations with the Russian Federation (2000).
 He has given evidence to the Finnish Parliament’s Committee for the Future, and co-wrote its report, Russia as a Neighbour (2014).
 In his own research on Russian politics, Edwin has conducted many interviews in the Russian parliament (the Duma), particularly in relation to published research on the Russian election process and on religion and politics in Russia.
 Alongside his academic work, he has blogged on and written shorter articles about Russia’s parliament.
 He has written seven books on Russian history and politics, the latest of which is Inside Russian Politics (Biteback, 2017).

 Dr Mark Bennister is a Senior Lecturer in Politics.
 His research expertise focuses on political leadership, prime ministerial power and leadership, governance and committees in parliament.
-He is a House of Commons Academic Fellow (2016-19), researching the Prime Minister’s appearance before the Liaison Committee and was also awarded Nuffield Trust funding (2015-16) to research these sessions.
+He was a House of Commons Academic Fellow (2016-19), researching the Prime Minister’s appearance before the Liaison Committee, and was also awarded Nuffield Trust funding (2015-16) to research these sessions.
 Mark has published on accountability in parliament, political leadership, comparative prime minister power and oratory.
 He is currently researching leadership and governance in legislatures, including the role of the Speaker.
 He has given evidence in private and public to various parliamentary committees and contributed to several blog posts on parliament.

 Mark can be found on Twitter @MarkBennister